Glia: History

-Although glial cells and neurons were probably first observed at the same time in the early 19th century, unlike neurons whose morphological and physiological properties were directly observable for the first investigators of the nervous system, glial cells had been considered to be merely “glue” that held neurons together until the mid-20th century.
+Although glial cells and neurons were probably first observed at the same time in the early 19th century, unlike neurons whose morphological and physiological properties were directly observable for the first investigators of the nervous system, glial cells had been considered to be merely "glue" that held neurons together until the mid-20th century.

 Glia were first described in 1856 by the pathologist Rudolf Virchow in a comment to his 1846 publication on connective tissue.
 A more detailed description of glial cells was provided in the 1858 book 'Cellular Pathology' by the same author.

 When markers for different types of cells were analyzed, Albert Einstein's brain was discovered to contain significantly more glia than normal brains in the left angular gyrus, an area thought to be responsible for mathematical processing and language.
-However, out of the total of 28 statistical comparisons between Einstein's brain and the control brains, finding one statistically significant result is not surprising and the claim that Einstein's brain is different, is not scientific (c.f.
-Multiple comparisons problem).
+However, out of the total of 28 statistical comparisons between Einstein's brain and the control brains, finding one statistically significant result is not surprising, and the claim that Einstein's brain is different is not scientific (cf. multiple comparisons problem).

 Not only does the ratio of glia to neurons increase through evolution, but so does the size of the glia.
 Astroglial cells in human brains have a volume 27 times greater than in mouse brains.

 These important scientific findings may begin to shift the neurocentric perspective into a more holistic view of the brain which encompasses the glial cells as well.
 For the majority of the twentieth century, scientists had disregarded glial cells as mere physical scaffolds for neurons.
-Recent publications have proposed that the number of glial cells in the brain is correlated with the intelligence of a species.Moreover, evidences are demonstrating the active role of glia,in particular astroglia, in cognitive processes like learning and memory and, for these reasons, it has been proposed the foundation of a specific field to study these functions because investigations in this area are still limited due to the dominance of the neurocentric perspective.
+Recent publications have proposed that the number of glial cells in the brain is correlated with the intelligence of a species.
+Moreover, evidences are demonstrating the active role of glia, in particular astroglia, in cognitive processes like learning and memory.